sailuh/causal_commit_flow_docs/pages/3_handling_missing_data.md

     2         907           	4         227
 ```

-Note that summing the number of cases across the four Missing Data (MD) patterns, we obtain 6697 cases, which matches the number of rows in the dataset.

-**After determining the MD patterns in the dataset, resolve the MD appropriately.** We begin the exposition with a brief account of what took place after determining the patterns of MD in the dataset and then follow this with the actions required to resolve the MD.

-From discussions with someone knowledgeable about the opensource project as well as the developer of the website scraping tool, two reasons emerged as to why data should or could be missing from the dataset:

-1. The mailing log in use until about 2000-2001 was missing due to failure to preserve the original mailing log during the transition to a new mailing list manager for the project in 2001.

-2. For some time periods, there are no commits.
-We can easily identify such cases because variable “commit” is blank (and also activity_0 is 1 precisely when commit is blank), which prevents the scraping tool from building the file graph used for computing several measures, resulting in those variables also being blank.

-A careful analysis of the dataset (using Mplus) concluded that the above two reasons explained all MD in the dataset.
-That is, there was no MD that we couldn’t ascribe to one of the above two reasons.

-The Mplus table helps clarify the nature of the missing data.
-(In this Replicability Package, we chose not to include the Mplus input script we developed for Mplus use, in order to not have to explain a second set of aliases for the variable names (there are constraints that need to be adhered to regarding what variable names are legal in an Mplus script), and because we don’t consider it critical to replication, only clarifying the general nature of the missing data returned by the scraping tool.)
+Summarizing, and referring to the table generated by Mplus, we can say this about the dataset:

+ * Number of cases with no MD at all (corresponds to Pattern 1 in the Mplus table): 3590
+ * Number of cases with MD due to absence of mailing list data only (corresponds to Pattern 2 in the Mplus table): 907
+ * Number of cases with MD due to absence of communication in mailing lists only (corresponds to Pattern 3 in the Mplus table): 1973
+ * Number of cases with MD due to absence of both mailing list data and communication in mailing lists (corresponds to Pattern 4 in the Mplus table): 227

+We can see identifying features to always be present, as the analysis is based on 3 month windows between file changes.
+This is expected, as the file changes we account for here are in CVE timelines of file changes.
+Therefore their ID, commit hash derived features, and dates associated to the commit hash should always be known.

+Social Smell Features are consistently in the same pattern.
+This is expected, as they rely on the same data source to be derived.

+Finally, the statistics variables `(code_dev,file,commit,churn)` and `(mail_dev,thread`) are accordingly in the same pattern: They are features derived from git log and mailing list respectively.

+We decided to omit the missing data code, as it requires further explanation on variable renaming due to software limitations, and since the missing patterns were already known.

+ ## 3.2 Missing Data Transformations

-With respect to MD Reason 1 (specified above), about 17% of the rows (MD Patterns 2 and 4 in the Mplus table above) suffered missing values due to the loss of the mailing log (907 + 227 cases).
+With respect to the absence of data during 2000-2001, about 17% of the rows (Patterns 2 and 4 in the Mplus table above) suffered missing values due to the loss of the mailing log (907 + 227 cases).
 Developers were presumably communicating during the time period but there is no data on such communication.

- * Specifically, this loss of the mailing log prevents computing variables “mail_dev” and “thread” directly; and variables “org_silo” through “communicate” indirectly (if mail activity is lost, we can’t compute one of the graphs used in computing these variables).
-In the rows affected by the loss of the mailing log, the scraping tool should not impute a value for all these missing values; and it does not—they are indeed blank.
+We decided to remove rows from the dataset for which the mailing list data source is missing (i.e. 2000-2001).

- * The authors felt that the conditions leading to the loss of the mailing log should have no noticeable causal effect on any of the other variables in the dataset (other than time-related variables such as “Start” and “End”).
-In other words, the authors deemed that data missing due to MD Reason 1 can be considered Missing Completely at Random (MCAR) [7].
+Specifically, we believe that the conditions leading to the loss of the mailing log should have no noticeable causal effect on any of the other variables in the dataset (other than time-related variables such as “Start” and “End”).
+In other words, the authors deemed that data missing due to the absence of mailing list data can be considered Missing Completely at Random (MCAR) [7].
 Therefore, Listwise Deletion [7], that is, deleting all rows that had missing data that was MCAR, other than increasing the estimate of standard error, induces no bias.
 While deleting 17% of the rows is a pretty significant deletion, the authors felt that the retained 83% of the rows was still sufficient to identifying major direct causal relationships.
 Also, from an explainability and understandability perspective, deleting 17% of the rows seemed preferable to employing pseudo-random number generation to impute values.
 Finally, choosing deletion rather than imputation also helps ensure the results can be more easily replicated.
 (The authors did pursue Full Information Maximum Likelihood-based imputation [7] initially, but after such considerations, chose not to use the results but to instead pursue Causal Discovery on the dataset resulting from Listwise Deletion.)

-With respect to MD Reason 2, when there is no commit activity within a time period, any measures of features (counts) related to commits should all be 0.
-While the scraping tool left blanks for their values, the value 0 should be imputed for such missing values.
+With respect to data missing due to inactivity durin given time period, any measures of features (counts) related to commits should all be 0.

- * Again, the authors considered each variable one by one to verify that this was sensible.
-Specifically, having absolutely no commits in a time period prevents building the graphs needed for computing variables “org_silo” through “communicate,” and when there are no commits, the scraping tool also leaves “commit” and “churn” blank.
-All of these commit-related variables should be zero.
- * The activity_0 variable is equal to 1 specifically in these 2200 (1973 + 227) cases.
- * Note that even though there might have been no commit activity in a time period, there might still be mailing list activity and thus measures associated with any activity in the mailing list (mail_dev and thread) could still be computed, and thus non-blank, that is, after we’ve deleted all rows associated with a lost mailing log (MD Reason 1).

-Summarizing, and referring to the table generated by Mplus, we can say this about the dataset:

- * Number of cases with no MD at all (corresponds to MD Pattern 1 in the Mplus table): 3590
- * Number of cases with MD due to MD Reason 1 only (corresponds to MD Pattern 2 in the Mplus table): 907
- * Number of cases with MD due to MD Reason 2 only (corresponds to MD Pattern 3 in the Mplus table): 1973
- * Number of cases with MD due to MD Reasons 1-2 (corresponds to MD Pattern 4 in the Mplus table): 227

 Thus, with the above changes to the dataset, of deleting about 17% (907 + 227) of the rows affected by the loss of an old mailing log, and imputing zeros for all remaining missing values, we thus have a dataset of 5563 cases) with no MD and can thus continue onward to the next steps in preparing the dataset for applying causal discovery.

-**Detail for performing Listwise Deletion:** In Excel, place a Data > Filter on column “mail_dev” and in the filter select only “(Blanks)” from the dropdown menu.
-The number of such rows (after the header row) should be 1134 rows.
-Note that this seems right because that’s the total number of cases covered by Mplus MD Patterns 2 and 4.
-Then, selecting all those rows (but not the header row), delete them.
-The result should 5563 rows.

-Detail for imputing zeros: within Excel, we performed a global selection of blank cells within the entire dataset (following Listwise Deletion, and thus the only blank cells left now are due to there being no commits for that time quarter), replacing the (blank) content of all such cells by 0.
-In further detail: we simply invoked the Replace command configured with these options: “Find what:” empty string, “Replace with:” 0, click on Options >> to check “Match entire cell contents”, etc. 17757 replacements were thus made.
-Note that this is 9*1973, the latter number is the number of cases covered by Mplus MD Pattern 3, which is the MD pattern corresponding to blank cells arising only due to there being zero commits for the time period.
-The 9 blank cells for each of these rows correspond to the variables indicated in the Mplus table above showing the missingness for MD Pattern 3.

 Here’s the file we obtained by resolving the MD as described above: